gatsby-inc/gatsby-starter-newsletter/README.md

 }
 ```

 If something is wrong with the request that was sent (missing or invalid input), the endpoint should respond with a 400 error similar to the one below.
-(The client is not validating any of the form inputs, so it's all on the server to validate the information provided).
+(Note: The client is not validating any of the form inputs, so it's all on the server to validate the information provided).

 ```jsx
 {